-While the 2021-22 allocation is \$40 million, the Department of Finance projects that there will be \$20 million in additional funding for this project included in the state budget in both 2022-23 and 2023-2024.
-In order to enable legal services programs to develop thoughtful proposals that would enable programs to hire staff and make a significant impact, the Legal Services Trust Fund Commission encouraged programs to submit applications based upon that three-year projection of \$80 million.
-Contracts between the legal services programs and the State Bar provide that the grants are subject to funding in the future State Budget Acts.
+At the time of the 2021-22 allocation, the Department of Finance projected that there would be \$20 million in additional funding for this project included in the State Budget in both 2022-23 and 2023-24.
+To enable legal services programs to develop thoughtful projects that would allow programs to hire staff and make a significant impact, the commission encouraged programs to submit proposals based upon that three-year projection of \$80 million in total funding.
+Contracts between the legal services programs and the State Bar provide that additional funding will be added to the program grants subject to funding in the State Budget Act.